mjames940/A1-ISQA3420/USECASES.md

 Primary Actor: Developer <br />
 Goal in Context: The software packages are scanned and the correct license information is returned <br />
 Stakeholders: <br />
-  -Developer: To provide the relavant software package information for the scanner <br />
+  ...Developer: To provide the relavant software package information for the scanner <br />
 Preconditions: <br />
-  -Software packages are managed properly for licenses scanning <br />
+  ...Software packages are managed properly for licenses scanning <br />
-  -Software packages are provided correctly to the scanner <br />
+  ...Software packages are provided correctly to the scanner <br />
 Main Success Scenario: Accurate license and vulneability information is provided to the Developer for the given software package <br />
 Failed End Conditions: Developer recives inaccurate or invalid license and vulnerability information for the provided software package <br />
 Trigger: Developer provides a software package to be managed for scanning <br />